The Selection Order (SO) round

 It is possible for you to change your bid after viewing or printing the receipt, therefore it does not constitute proof.
 It's just intended for your own control.

-Ending a Selection Order round
+How to end a Selection Order round

 The round automatically closes at the date and time established when the administrator set up the round ("Ending time").

-The "SO Bidding" panel displaying the "Division round report"
+The "Division round report" page

 Working with the results